Sleep Schedule for 4 months old

 Frequently Asked Questions

-My 4-month-old only takes short naps (30-45 minutes).
-Is this normal, and what can I do to lengthen them?
+My 4-month-old is only taking short naps (30-45 minutes).
+Is this normal?